sitedata/checklyhq.com/site/content/why-checkly/_index.md

   label: 'Why Checkly?'
   title: More reliable with less effort
   description: >-
-    Checkly helps developers setup, maintain, and scale monitoring with little effort so you can focus on shipping great products.
-We'll make sure you're the first to know when things break or slow down.
+    Checkly helps developers set up, maintain, and scale monitoring with little effort, so you can focus on shipping great products.
   heroBg: "/why-checkly/hero@2x.png"
   logos:
     - logo: "/why-checkly/vercel.svg"